DIDSR/DIDSR-TiGER/Segmentation/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181015913-a26934d9-2496-4fc2-8569-b48415ac6c93.png)

-7) Shuffle the patches using a fixed RandomState set to 42.
+7) Shuffle the patches using a fixed RandomState..
 8) Find the calss imbalance between the 3 classes.
 This will result in a class weight of [1.6,1,0.76].
-We will use this class weight in the dice loss function.
+This class weight  will be used in the dice loss function.

-9) The basic segmentation model we developed was U-Net with an InceptionV3 backend, which uses ImageNet pretrained weights to initialize its weights and biases.
+The basic segmentation model we developed was U-Net with an InceptionV3 backend, which uses ImageNet pretrained weights to initialize its weights and biases.
 We also rescaled the RGB values of the training patches mapping the range [0, 255] to [-1, 1].
 We added a Dropout layer with the rate of 0.4 before an output SoftMax layer to avoid overfitting.
 A compound loss function of Dice Loss and Categorical Focal Loss is used in model training.
 ADAM was chosen as the optimizer with a fixed learning rate of 0.0001.
 Loss = dice_loss(class_weights)+focal_loss.

 Training Intersection over Union (IOU) for 30 epochs:

 ![image](https://user-images.githubusercontent.com/68286434/181016176-603128cb-bb27-4c7b-ae6b-65cf2cb9ef61.png)

-10) The 30th epoch weights will be saved and used as the final model to segment the H&E slides into 'rest', 'tumor' and 'stroma' classes.
+The 30th epoch weights will be saved and used as the final model to segment the H&E slides into 'rest', 'tumor' and 'stroma' classes.

-11) We will use the np.argmax function to find the prediction with the highest probaility.
+We will use the np.argmax function to find the prediction with the highest probaility.
 0 corresponds to the rest class, 1 corresponds to the tumor class, and 2 to corresponds to the stroma class.

-Examples of model's prediciton on three test patches:
+Examples of model's predicitons on three test patches:

 ![image](https://user-images.githubusercontent.com/68286434/181016537-5759b7f1-2f8d-42b6-9b5f-49189f439aed.png)
 ![image](https://user-images.githubusercontent.com/68286434/181016558-3c77633f-cb9a-4074-b0a7-01fc17ab523b.png)
 ![image](https://user-images.githubusercontent.com/68286434/181016594-8ed06c27-c07d-40ad-aa0e-b7b105b81639.png)

-We trained the network using all the images.
+Here, we trained the network using all the training data.
 One might split the data into train and test sets to study the generalizability errors.
 Above examples are drawn from some of the experiments we did by spliting the data into train and test sets with 80/20 split.

-Model performance on the experimental hidden test set:
+Final model's performance on the experimental hidden test set:

 Stroma Dice = 0.7513

 Tumor Dice = 0.7372

-Model performance on the final hidden test set:
+Final model's performance on the final hidden test set:

 Stroma Dice = 0.7717